MCCiupek/ft_irc/README.md

 The objective of this project is to write a custom IRC server working with a real IRC client.

+IRC is one of the earliest network protocols for text messaging and multi-participant chatting.
+It remains a popular standard and still sees heavy use in certain communities, specially the open source software community.

 Internet is ruled by solid and standards protocols that allow a strong interaction between every connected computer.
 Hence our IRC server will have to respect these protocols.

 ## Skills